-Spreading bacteria through custom woven towels can lead to the acquisition of several unpleasant illnesses.
+Transmitting bacteria through custom woven towels can lead to several unpleasant illnesses.
 Bacteria spread through shared towels can enter the body through pores, cuts, sores, and wounds.
-These are some of the common towel-related illnesses that arise:
+These are some of the most common illnesses that arise from towels:

 - The bacteria that causes staph infections grow quickly in damp conditions that towels cultivate.
 Staph infections (and similar conditions) are some of the most harmful conditions that might be passed via towels.

 - Acne is another condition commonly resulting from skin-to-skin contact.
 Avoiding shared towels will help prevent acne transfer.